Rent safe and private dog parks hosted by locals

 * All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

-Are you concerned that your reactive dog won’t be able to live life to the fullest?
-People with reactive dogs sometimes feel discouraged or that they cannot give their dog a full life, but don’t worry!
-In this article, we will go over how to lead a full and happy life with your reactive dog, including self-care, managing your dog’s environment, and tips for having fun with your dog.
-Reactivity is common, and with some creativity and problem-solving skills, you and your dog can still have a great time together!
+In this article, we will go over how to lead a full, adventurous, happy life with your reactive dog—including self-care, managing your dog’s environment, and tips for having a good time with your dog even when things go wrong.
+Reactivity is common, and with some creativity and problem-solving skills, you and your dog can still build a wonderful partnership together.

-An important note: make sure to have a qualified trainer evaluate your dog before engaging in any new activities that have the potential to be harmful to your dog or anyone else (e.g. off leash play).
-You can definitely manage your dog’s environment and your own self-care, but it’s important to get a trainer involved when you have a reactive dog.
+An important note to start: Make sure to have a qualified trainer evaluate your dog before engaging in any new activities that have the potential to be harmful to your dog or anyone else, like off leash play in an environment with other people or pets.
+You can definitely manage your dog’s environment and your own self-care throughout life with your reactive pup, but it’s important to get a professional trainer involved if you're ever in doubt about safety.

 What is reactivity in dogs?